chrisedg10/Ravn/README.md

 Linux: https://stackoverflow.com/questions/24641536/how-to-set-java-home-in-linux-for-all-users

 # VS Code configuration
+* Open project
+* Login to Github account in VS Code
+* Allow VS code access to GitHub
 * Go to "Extensions", type "Extension Pack for Java", then install it.
 The extension includes:
 Project Manager for Java
 Maven for Java